If you are concerned about your credit score, it may also be worth considering whether taking out this type of loan is a good idea at all.

 - be an Australian citizen, permanent resident, or hold a valid visa that expires after the loan term

-- have either lost their job, had their income reduced (including if they are self-employed), moved onto Centrelink payments after March 2020 or “been otherwise financially impacted by Covid-19”
+- have either lost their job, had their income reduced (including if they are self-employed), moved onto Centrelink payments or “been otherwise financially impacted by Covid-19” since 1 February, 2020.

 To learn more about Household Relief Loans without interest, you can head to the program’s website.

 In 2019, ASIC intervened to ban short-term credit providers and their associates from charging fees that exceeded prescribed limits for regulated credit.
 Such fees had been found to cause “significant consumer detriment”.
-Even so, the fees on these loans can still exceed the size of the loan in many cases, and you should seriously consider the terms and conditions of such a product before thinking of applying for one.
+Even so, the fees on these loans can still exceed the amount borrowed in many cases, and you should seriously consider the terms and conditions of such a product before thinking of applying for one.

 Free financial counselling is available to support you if you need it, such as from the National Debt Helpline on 1800 007 007.
 Alternatively, you could contact your energy, phone, water or financial services provider to see if you can work out a payment plan suited to your needs.
 If you are on government benefits, you could also get in touch with Centrelink on 13 17 94 to see if you can receive an advance payment.
 Finally, the Moneysmart website provides some helpful information on how payday loans work and suggests some other options that may help you.